LIHPC-Computational-Geometry/gmds/claire/README.md

 * The tri/tet INPUT mesh has to be refined around the geometry.
 This improves the representation of the geometry in the algorithm, as we only work with a discretized representation of the geometry.
 This also increases the computation of the distance field.

+## OUTPUT
+* _AeroPipeline2D_QuadMesh.vtk_ : .vtk file of the final mesh, written as unstructured mesh.
+* _AeroPipeline2D_Blocking.vtk_ : .vtk file of the linear blocking structure only.
+* _AeroPipeline2D_CurvedBlocks.vtk_ : .vtk file of the curved blocking structure.

 ## Communications linked to this work